loanselot/enetproxy/README.md

 # Growtopia enet proxy

-### Untested on linux, includes windows.h and might need editing to go cross-platform

 ## How to use
 * Does not need separate http server
 * Use HxD or similar to edit "growtopia1.com" and "growtopia2.com" to "localhost" In growtopia binary.